ErikAlfredsson/sonos-sync-group-volume/README.md

    `git clone --recurse-submodules https://github.com/ErikAlfredsson/sonos-sync-group-volume.git`
 2. Navigtate into the repository: `cd sonos-sync-group-volume`
 3. Install dependencies: `npm install`
+4. Install submodule dependencies: `(cd node-sonos-http-api && npm install --production)`
-4. Open the file `index.js` and replace the contents of the variable `relevantGroups` with the names of the rooms that are to be considered as 'master'.
+5. Open the file `index.js` and replace the contents of the variable `relevantGroups` with the names of the rooms that are to be considered as 'master'.
    For instance if you have a room named _TV_ and you want all of its group members to synchronize its volume with _TV_ then the line with relevantGroups should look like this:
    `const releventGroups = ["TV"];`
-   If you want to synchronize multiple groups you can do this by adding them as well like so:
+   If you want to synchronize multiple groups (independently) you can do this by adding them as well like so:
    `const releventGroups = ["TV", "TV2"];` etc.
-5. Install submodule dependencies: `(cd node-sonos-http-api && npm install --production)`

----

 ## Usage